 Granola: Regular store-bought granola can be used.
 I picked up some cinnamon roll granola clusters from the grocery store, Kroger, and it's everything you ever wanted kind of good.
 Apparently, a whole section of the grocery store for granola exists, so find one that inspires you!

 Fruit: This is the most exciting part of this bowl- fruit combinations!!
 My favorite toppings are fresh strawberry and apple combinations.
 In Tulum, we had papaya, pineapple, apple, and mango.

 Collagen peptides or protein powder (optional): If you need to add a little bit of protein to the yogurt, collagen peptides or protein powder are a great option to make this a super high protein yogurt.
-Greek yogurt already has about 20 grams of protein per ¾ cup of yogurt without protein powder.
+Greek yogurt has about 20 grams of protein per ¾ cup without protein powder.

 See the recipe card at the bottom of the post for quantities.

 Steps 2, 3 & 4: Add Greek yogurt, protein powder (if using), and a little bit of water.
 Mix well until creamy.

 Steps 5 & 6: Add chopped fruit and granola clusters.

 How To Make Greek Yogurt Fruit Granola Bowls

 Add yogurt to the bottom of the bowl.

 Greek yogurt is a thick yogurt, so thin it out a little with a bit of water.